wkkya/FusionPDF/README.md

 - [English Version](README.md)
 - [简体中文](README.zh-CN.md)

-# IntelliPDF
+# FusionPDF

 A lightweight and customizable PDF reader plugin for IntelliJ IDEA that seamlessly integrates with your current IDEA theme.
-IntelliPDF removes background distractions and allows you to personalize font colors for an optimal reading experience.
+FusionPDF removes background distractions and allows you to personalize font colors for an optimal reading experience.

 ---